 2. Apply to your employer

-- You wish to take carer’s leave under the Carer’s Leave Act 2001
+- You want to take carer’s leave under the Carer’s Leave Act 2001

 - The date you want to start the carer’s leave

 - The way in which you intend to take this leave (that is, in one block, or in a series of shorter blocks)

 - You have asked the DSP to confirm that the person you will be caring for needs this care